Opening Hours Open 7 days a week

 The good character requirement applies to applications for registration and naturalisation from those who are aged 10 or over at the time the application is made.
 The requirement for a person to be of good character in order to naturalise as a British citizen is set out in Schedule 1 to the British Nationality Act (BNA) 1981.
 Section 41A of the BNA 1981, as introduced by section 58 of the Immigration, Asylum and Nationality Act 2006, extended the good character requirement to specific routes to registration as a British citizen.

 To be successful in their application for naturalisation as a British Citizen, an applicant must meet the good character requirement.
-While the British Nationality Act 1981 does not explicitly define good character, guidance provided by the Home Office UK Visas and Immigration (UKVI) outlines the types of conduct that are considered when assessing an individual's character.
+While the British Nationality Act 1981 does not explicitly define good character, guidance from the Home Office UK Visas and Immigration (UKVI) outlines the types of conduct considered when assessing an individual's character.

-Home Office caseworkers take into account various aspects of a person's character, including both negative factors such as criminal history, breaches of immigration laws, and instances of deception, as well as positive factors such as contributions to society.
+Home Office caseworkers take into account various aspects of a person's character, including both negative factors, such as criminal history, breaches of immigration laws, and instances of deception, and positive factors, such as contributions to society.
 It's important to note that this list of factors is not exhaustive, and each case is assessed on its individual merits.
 Each application must be carefully considered by the Home Office UKVI on an individual basis on its own merits.
 The Home Office UKVI must be satisfied that an applicant is of good character on the balance of probabilities.

 Following recent changes to requirements for good character, applications for naturalisation as a British Citizen made after 10 February 2025 that include illegal entry will ‘normally’ be refused citizenship, regardless of when the illegal entry occurred.